ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 ### Continuous deliver in Azure: beyond right click deploy

 - Visual Studio experience
-    - Locks the site
+    - Locks the site (can't redeploy)
     - Very limited in how the application can be deployed
 - Continuous deployment |
-    - How to publish a db
+    - How are you going to publish or migrate a db

++++

-- Continuous integration and deployment pipeline |
+- Continuous integration and deployment pipeline
     - AppVeyor
     - Octopus Deploy
     - Pick the technology which focuses on what you want to do, not that does everything